LeosonH/yelp-yelp/README.md

-## Welcome to the repository for [Group Name]'s CMSC 12300 project!
+## Welcome to the repository for [We Like Food]'s CMSC 12300 project!

 Awesome Members:
 * Mouyun Li